JWT890/hybrid-endpoint-management-sccm-intune-lab/README.md

 After clicking on add, go and find the SQL iso file click choose and it should appear in the storage part:
 <img width="276" height="313" alt="image" src="https://github.com/user-attachments/assets/6ff8c0da-7f0e-4d7f-a1cd-05445ee49f74" />
 Click OK and get the VM back up to install SQL Server in the VM.
+After signing back in, go the file folder and you should see the SQL Server folder in there: